johnmcfarlane/papers/c++/contractual-disappointment.md

 * Tools have limited ability to identify bugs because contract violation is effectively normalised.
+* C++ API Contract violations in constant expressions are not compiler errors.
-* Any violation means the program exhibits UB.
+* Any violation results in UB.
-* It is unsafe for the compiler to assume the contract is not violated.
+* It is unsafe to enable compiler optimisations that assume contracts are not violated.

-Nevertheless, it is a popular choice in some domains where the cost of fixing or terminating a program is great and the risk of continuing with undefined behaviour is low.

-Some optimisations assume software is free from Unambiguous Bugs.
-It is unwise to enable any such optimisations in a program which applies this strategy to any contract violation.

 #### Log-And-Continue Strategy